feigi/TemplatePrefetch/README.md

 Template Prefetch
 ===========

-A provider based on ui.router which prefetches all templates required by potentially following steps.
+A provider based on ui.router which prefetches all templates required by potentially following states.

 ## Motivation

 Using UI-Router you are encouraged to divide your application markup in small junks.
 This can result in quite a view files making up a single page.
-Those files obviously have to be fetched form the server which can lead to flickering during the rendering process.
+Those files obviously have to be fetched from the server which can lead to flickering during the rendering process.
 Of course you can help yourself by prefilling the template cache, but this usually means loading a single javascript file containing the markup for your whole application.
-On slower devices this causes long loading times for markup you may not even need.
+In other words have to load markup you may not even need.
+This can cause rather long loading times which is definitely not what you want, especially on mobile devices.
  Wouldn't it be cool to just load the markup you will need for the pages a user can view next? ui-router-template-prefetch lets you achieve this.
- You decide which states a user can activate at a given state A and template-prefetch will fetch all markup required for those states once A is activated.
+ By defining which state B can follow a state A, ui-router-template-prefetch is able to load all markup that is needed to render state B while the user is still in state A. If state B is activated the markup is already there and the rendering will be smooth and quick.

 ## Install